The World Health Organization (WHO) has declared the COVID-19 (Coronavirus) a public health emergency of international concern.

 Wicklow County Council Updates

-Wicklow County Council Offices will reopen to the public on Monday next, 29th of June, on a phased basis in line with the Government Roadmap for re-opening society and business.
+Wicklow County Council Offices reopened to the public on Monday, June 29th on a phased basis in line with the Government Roadmap for re-opening society and business.

 Opening hours 9.30 a.m. to 12.30 p.m. and from 2.00 p.m. to 4.00 p.m. by appointment only.
 Members of the public presenting without an appointment cannot be admitted having regard to construction works currently taking place in the foyer area and limited space available.